Top 46 Best Wrestling Movies Of All Time [2026]

 Average

-Directed by Van M. Pham, Beyond the Mat is a coming-of-age sports drama set in a suburban high school in Middle America.
-The film explores the unique pressures and challenges faced by high school wrestlers as they grow and mature.
+Beyond the Mat (2013), directed by Van M. Pham, is a captivating coming-of-age sports drama set in a suburban high school in Middle America.
+The film delves into the distinctive pressures, challenges, and triumphs encountered by high school wrestlers as they navigate adolescence.

 8